SeanInApril/chameleon/README.md

 # chameleon
-a framework to simplify the compiling of a project
+a framework to simplify the compiling of a C/C++ project under GNU envirments